EQWorks/python-curriculum/ff-outro.md

 (By Johannes Spielhagen, through [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:121212_2_OpenSwissKnife.png))

 The immediate values of open-source software are apparent.
 They are usually free to use.
 Users can change software behaviors without waiting for the providers to do it for them.
-For a providing party, open-source brings benefits of open scrutiny to the quality and security measures.
-It demonstrates their confidence and opinions to attract a fanbase and build up ecosystems.
+For the provider, open-source allows better quality and security through public scrutiny.
+It shows their confidence and opinions to attract a fanbase and create an ecosystem.
 For organizations using open-source technologies, hiring and onboarding become much simpler without expensive training and obtaining certificates from the proprietary counterparts.

 ![profitable](https://user-images.githubusercontent.com/2837532/108421910-d80b0000-7203-11eb-8e0d-bf92446a6283.png)